dustinpfister/blog_posts/_posts/js-javascript-null.md

 ## 1 - javaScript null and undefined

 The null value is one of javaScripts primitive values, that represents the absence of any object value.
 There is some confusion surrounding null and a similar primitive value known as undefined.
+They are similar but there are reasons why a null value is part of javaScript.
+In some cases using null as a default value might be a better option compared to something lie the number zero.

 ### 1.1 - null must be assigned.